An Overview of Crystal Waters Permaculture & Eco Village

 83 freehold residential and 2 commercial lots occupy 20% of the 259ha (640 acre) property.
 The remaining 80% is the best land, and is owned in common.
 It can be licensed for sustainable agriculture, forestry, recreation and habitat projects.

-Crystal Waters has become a community of 200 people with a multitude of businesses and food producing gardens.
+Crystal Waters EcoVillage has become a community of 250 people of all ages, with a multitude of businesses and food producing gardens in private Lots and common land.
+Thousands of Trees have been planted over the years and the whole Village is much more lush and green than when Crystal Waters first started.
 Land productivity has been dramatically increased.

 By-laws ensure that residents are responsible for the provision of their needs and the disposal of waste within ecological parameters.
 While these by-laws provide a framework for sustainable living, perhaps more effective is the reality of living where your decisions affect ‘your own backyard’.
-Here, you can’t just flush the problem away.
+Here, you can’t just flush the problem away and most residents are careful and responsible for what is done on both their own private land and throughout Crystal Waters on common land.

 Important impacts include the revitalisation of the local bio-region by the influx of new residents, the increased diversity of flora and fauna, the improvement in land quality, the nurturing of new ‘green’ technologies, and the education of the many course participants and guests visiting Crystal Waters.
 They learn how little you need to change your life in a Westernised country to make a very positive impact on the environment.